The Pink Panther in: Olym-Pinks

 The Pink Panther in: Olym-Pinks, is an animated sports-themed special featuring the Pink Panther.
 The show first aired on ABC on February 22, 1980 to coincide with the 1980 Winter Olympics.
-This was the last Pink Panther production to be produced by DePatie–Freleng Enterprises before reorganizing itself as Marvel Productions as well as the last Pink Panther production involving creator Friz Freleng before departing the company to return to Warner Bros.
+This was the last Pink Panther production to be produced by DePatie–Freleng Enterprises before reorganizing itself as Marvel Productions as well as the last Pink Panther production involving creator Friz Freleng.
+He soon before departed the company to return to Warner Bros.
 Animation.

 The previous ABC Pink Panther special, A Pink Christmas, aired in 1978.
 A third special, Pink at First Sight was broadcast in 1981.

 Plot

 In Lake Placid, New York, the Pink Panther and the Little Man are competitors in a series of Winter Olympic games.
 The problem is, the Little Man is a very bad sport who will resort to outrageously blatant cheating to win.
-Despite several comical mishaps (including being chased by a piano that seemingly wants his head on a silver platter, an upside-down chase through the snow after falling off a ski lift and trying to nurse the Little Man through a bad cold), the panther triumphs at downhill racing, ski jumping and bobsledding and wins the Gold medal while the little man earns a Silver and his sneezing puts out the Olympic flame.
+Despite several comical mishaps (including being chased by a piano that seemingly wants his head on a silver platter, an upside-down chase through the snow after he and the Little Man fall off a ski lift, and having to saw his skis down after trying to get through a door while holding them widthwise), the Panther triumphs at downhill racing, ski jumping (after which he has to nurse the Little Man through a bad cold following a failed attempt by him to get a longer distance than the Panther did) and bobsledding and wins the Gold medal while the little man earns a Silver and his sneezing puts out the Olympic flame.